 The proposed development is considered to pose a significant positive effect on the economy of the area for the following reasons;

-- 1. Though local employment over the operation of the site - 2.
-Utilising the goods and services of the local area trades to service the operation and maintenance of the site - 3.
-Providing locally grown produce to the international markets
+1. Through local employment over the operation of the site

+2. Utilising the goods and services of the local area trades to service the operation and maintenance of the site

 7.5 Ecological Effects